jetm/learn-vim-steps/slides/slides.md

 - If syntax errors are detected, the user is notified
 - No need to compile the code to find error
 - **`:help syntastic`** → for more details

+---

+## Numbers - Better Line Numbers

+- It alternate between relative numbering and absolute numbering
+- It allows you to easily move code around